 A few weeks ago we gave an introduction to remarketing and provided insights on the concepts and mechanics behind it.
-This week we touch on some of these topics again, provide insights on how remarketing can be leveraged to full effect, and go beyond to cover a some advanced deployment tactics.
+This week we touch on some of these topics again, provide insights on how remarketing can be leveraged to full effect, and go beyond to cover some advanced deployment tactics.

 1. An Introduction to Remarketing

 1.1 There’s Joy in Repetition